driftluo/tentacle/README.md

 4. Now you can see the connection on the server workbench or on browser's console

+## Event Order Guarantees

+Tentacle provides the following guarantees regarding event ordering:

+1. All protocol events **always occur after** the initial `SessionOpen` event
+2. The `SessionClose` event is guaranteed to be the final event in a session's lifecycle
+3. When multiple protocols are opened simultaneously, no specific ordering is guaranteed between their events
+4. Critical errors such as `SessionTimeOut` or `MuxerError` will immediately trigger a `SessionClose` event, causing the connection to terminate automatically

 ## Other Languages

 Implementations in other languages